raju-AI-portfolio/AI-Powered-CRM-Feedback-Intelligence-Roadmap-Copilot/README.md

 ---

 <p align="center">
-  <em>Built with ❤️ to give the customer's voice its rightful place in every product roadmap.</em>
+  <em>Turning the raw voice of the customer into the clearest signal on your product roadmap.</em>
 </p>